Provider Cohort Selection Record¶

 | New embodied policy stacks | Existing LeRobot and GR00T paths still need stronger evidence, workbench, and operator-runbook coverage. | Provider live-smoke evidence registry and adapter workbench paths make policy promotion repeatable. |

-NanoWM predict or generate surfaces |
+NanoWM predict surface |

 Score is the only plausible first contract.
-Visual rollouts are not yet typed as WorldForge prediction payloads or media artifacts. | The score path is proven and a separate design records prediction/artifact shape, fidelity limits, and validation fixtures. |
+Visual rollouts are not yet typed as WorldForge prediction payloads. | The score path is proven and a separate design records prediction shape, fidelity limits, and validation fixtures. |

 Public Claim Guardrails¶